smart-sensor-devices-ab/stm32_bleuio_SHT85_example/Readme.md

 - In STMCubeIDE click the green play button to flash and run it on your board.
 The first time you click it the 'Run Configuration' window will appear.
 You can just leave it as is and click run.

 - Connect the BleuIO Dongle.
-- Wait until the message: "[BleuIO Dongle Ready]" is shown.
-- Press 0 to get device information, 1 to start advertising and 2 to stop advertising.
-Dongle response will be printed to uart.

 # 4. Links